apify/apify-docs/docs/actors/development/state_persistence.md

 ---
 title: State persistence
-description: Maintain your actor's state in case it needs to be restarted.
-Learn how to protect your actor or task run in case of server shutdown with a code example.
+description: Maintain a long-running actor's state to protect from unexpected restarts.
+See a code example on how to protect your run in case of server shutdown.
 paths:
     - actor/development/state-persistence
     - actors/development/state-persistence